-Researching each of the government assistance programs separately is time consuming and may lead to confusion.
+Researching each of the government assistance programs separately can be time consuming and may lead to confusion.

-Fortunately, we have condensed information on assistance programs so that you may easily find the topics that interest you.
-We cover important programs such as the Supplemental Nutrition Assistance Program (SNAP), Medicaid, the Children’s Health Insurance Program (CHIP), the Section 8 Housing Choice Voucher Program, Temporary Assistance for Needy Families (TANF), unemployment insurance and the Women’s Infants and Children (WIC) program.
+Fortunately, we have condensed information on available assistance programs so that you can find the topics that interest you in one place.
+We cover important programs such as the Supplemental Nutrition Assistance Program (SNAP), Medicaid, the Children’s Health Insurance Program (CHIP), the Section 8 Housing Choice Voucher Program, Temporary Assistance for Needy Families (TANF), the Unemployment Insurance (UI) program and the Special Supplemental Nutrition Program for Women’s Infants and Children (WIC).
 We also provide information on debt consolidation, housing grants and more.

 Learn About SNAP

-To apply for SNAP, fill out your state’s application online or in person.
+To apply for SNAP, you usually need to fill out your state’s application, which may be online or in person.
 You will be asked to list the number of family members in your household, the total income for the household and whether anyone in your family is pregnant, elderly or disabled.
 You may have to undergo a background check.
-Additionally, you will only be eligible if your income is lower than a certain percentage on the Federal Poverty Level (FPL).
+Additionally, you will only be eligible if your income is lower than a certain percentage of the Federal Poverty Level (FPL), which varies depending on your household size.

 Learn About Medicaid